BurtHarris/yarn-required/README.md

 > Require a package.json script be run from [yarn](https://yarnpkg.com/)

 When taking advantage of advanced yarn features like workspaces, building using npm can generate hard-to-understand errors.
-You can avoid this by inserting this package.json's `preinstall` script, and anyone using `npm install` to build the package will get a clearer message.
+You can avoid this by inserting this package.json's `install` script, and anyone using `npm install` to build the package will get a clearer message.

 This mainly makes sense if you are using yarn's cool [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) feature.
 The example below makes that assumption...